coltongrif/coltongrif.github.io/index.md

 ## About

 I am a third-year PhD student at the [University of Pennsylvania](https://www.math.upenn.edu/), and my research advisor is [Angela Gibney](https://www.angelagibney.org).
 I am primarily interested in mathematical physics, particularly in vertex operator algebras and moduli spaces of varieties.
-I received my undergraduate degree at Purdue University in Mathematics and Physics.
+I received my undergraduate degree at Purdue University in mathematics and physics.
 You can find my CV [here](/assets/CV.pdf).

 *Email: cmgrif [at] sas [dot] upenn [dot] edu*